The best of Colombia in 12 days – our complete itinerary

 What to do in Bogotá

-We spent a total of 2 full days and 2 half days in Bogotá: arriving around lunchtime on our first day, staying for two more full days, and leaving for the airport around noon on the last day.
+We spent 2 full days and 2 half days in Bogotá: arriving around lunchtime on our first day, staying for two more full days, and heading to the airport around noon on our last day.

-Here’s the detailed itinerary of our For a complete guide to Bogotá , including what to do, where to eat, what local dishes to try, nearby tours , and more, check out my detailed post.
+For a complete guide to Bogotá, including what to do, where to eat, which local dishes to try, and the best day trips, check out my detailed post.
 It’s definitely worth a read!

 .